 Risk Assessment Training Course

-Risk Assessment Training Course Overview
+Course Overview

-Why This Risk Assessment Training Course Matters
+Why Risk Assessment Training Matters

 Every year, thousands of workplace injuries and illnesses occur in Ireland.
 Many of these incidents are preventable through proper hazard identification and risk control.
 The Risk Assessment Training Course gives you the skills to identify and manage these risks before incidents occur.
-The Safety, Health and Welfare at Work Act 2005 places clear duties on employers to protect their employees, and risk assessment is the mechanism for identifying what protection is needed.

 Beyond legal compliance, effective risk assessment delivers real benefits: